-Given how practically demanded dental perfection is today in celebrity & media culture for professional and social settings, it’s understandable why increasingly more patients seek dental help to achieve society’s ideal smile.
+Given how practically demanded dental perfection is today in celebrity and media culture for professional and social settings, it’s understandable why increasingly more patients seek dental help to achieve society’s ideal smile.
 Fortunately, at Lakewood Dental Arts, we can make that dream a reality.
-Since their invention, veneers have vastly improved, becoming progressively more effective & affordable.
+Since their invention, veneers have vastly improved, becoming progressively more effective and affordable.

 Obviously, the road to such innovations has had its share of adversity for the dental industry, but it’s worth it to see our efforts reflected in the smiles of satisfied patients.
 Today, we will be answering some of the most commonly asked questions about veneers, from details regarding crowns to the bonding process.
 If you or a loved one are considering veneers and have any questions not covered below or wish to schedule a visit, please give us a call today at (562) 384-1091.